 Do we disclose any information to outside parties?

 Identifiable personal information collected by BFM and its staff / individual consultants, whether business or public, will not be sold, exchanged, transferred, or given to any other company or third party for any reason whatsoever, without your explicit consent.
 This does not include:

 Trusted third parties who assist us in operating our website, e-mail distribution, conducting our business, or servicing you, so long as those parties agree to keep this information confidential.

 Attendance lists at BFM events which are shared between those that attend but this is restricted to name, company and job role.
 Email addresses are not disclosed.

-Attendance lists at the London Fabric Shows which are shared with sponsors and exhibitors – this is restricted to name of individual, company and job role and does not include email addresses.
+Attendance lists at our shows are shared with sponsors and exhibitors – this is restricted to name of individual, company and job role and does not include email addresses.